Quantum scattering with time-decaying harmonic oscillators: Operator calculations

 \section{Operator calculations}

-In this paper, we deduce \eqref{29} by using the operator calculations, and in this process it needs some technics of operator calculation.
-Hence, we summarize these technics in this section. \begin{lem} For some self-adjoint operator $A_0$, bounded operator $B_0$ and for all $\psi_0 \in \D{A_0}$,
+In this section, \eqref{29} is obtained using operator calculations.
+Techniques of the operator calculation are used here, and are summarized below. \begin{lem} For some self-adjoint operator $A_0$, bounded operator $B_0$, and for all $\psi_0 \in \D{A_0}$,

 holds. \end{lem}